akimwong/1_OnPremise/Journey/002/Readme.md

-# EXPLORATORY DATA ANALISYS
+# EXPLORATORY DATA ANALISYS (EDA)

-Techniques & Tools to explore datasets:
+The objectives of EDA are:
+- Discover underlying patterns
+- Spot anomalies
+- Frame the hypothesis
+- Check assumptions with the aim to find a good fitting model (if one exists)

 ###